The necessary equipment

 2 times 11 cm for the bottom of the handles

-Then work the edges of each strip.
+Then work the slices of each strip.

 8. Trim the ends of each strip